Ali-Farhadii/Ali-Farhadii/README.md

 ## About Me

 I'm Ali Farhadi.
-I'm a junior iOS programmer and i have experience working with Swift and make several apps.
+I'm an iOS programmer and i have experience working with Swift and make several apps.
 I'm constantly striving to learn new technologies and look to ways to better myself in this rapidly changing industry.

-I’m currently working on SwiftUI and Flutter to make more apps for other paltforms.
+I’m currently learning SwiftUI - reactive programming with Combine-RXSwift.

 ## Contact Me